-https://www.mnhs.org/sites/default/files/preservation/grants/mnhs_grants_portal_user_guide.pdf you must correct the error(s) and re-save your work.
+Save your work often to avoid losing it.
+If you click the 'Save' button and you receive an error message, you must correct the error(s) and re-save your work.
 For example, applicants often make the error of leaving a required field blank.
-To avoid this error, make sure that the fields in bold marked with an (Mailing Address, Project Title, Project Summary, and Amount Requested) are populated before saving your application for the first time.
+To avoid this error, make sure that the fields in bold marked with an \ (Mailing Address, Project Title, Project Summary, and Amount Requested) are populated before saving your application for the first time.
 If you get an error message at the top of the page after you hit the save button, scroll down the page to find the blank field.
-The field will be highlighted in red.
+It will be highlighted in red.